Coupang, Inc. (CPNG) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the company had gained 12.14% over the past month, outpacing the Retail-Wholesale sector's gain of 2.17% and the S&P 500's gain of 2.28% in that time.
+Prior to today's trading, shares of the company had gained 9.99% over the past month.
+This has outpaced the Retail-Wholesale sector's gain of 1.36% and the S&P 500's gain of 1.24% in that time.

-Coupang, Inc. will be looking to display strength as it nears its next earnings release.
-On that day, Coupang, Inc. is projected to report earnings of $0.14 per share, which would represent year-over-year growth of 216.67%.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.63 billion, up 10.01% from the prior-year quarter.
+Investors will be hoping for strength from Coupang, Inc. as it approaches its next earnings release.
+The company is expected to report EPS of $0.14, up 216.67% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $5.63 billion, up 10.01% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $0.30 per share and revenue of $23.63 billion, which would represent changes of +700% and +14.83%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.30 per share and revenue of $23.63 billion.
+These totals would mark changes of +700% and +14.83%, respectively, from last year.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Coupang, Inc. currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Coupang, Inc. is currently a Zacks Rank #3 (Hold).

-In terms of valuation, Coupang, Inc. is currently trading at a Forward P/E ratio of 51.76.
-This represents a premium compared to its industry's average Forward P/E of 18.08.
+In terms of valuation, Coupang, Inc. is currently trading at a Forward P/E ratio of 51.56.
+For comparison, its industry has an average Forward P/E of 21, which means Coupang, Inc. is trading at a premium to the group.

 The Internet - Commerce industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 79, putting it in the top 32% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 84, which puts it in the top 34% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report